base2Services/shelvery-aws-backups/README.md

 # Shelvery

 Shelvery is a tool for creating backups in Amazon cloud (AWS).
+It is primarly designed to be run as AWS Lambda Function, but can be installed as regular python package as well, and ran as CLI tool.

-It currently supports following reosource types
+It currently supports following resource types

 - EBS volumes
 - EC2 Instances (backups as AMIs)